MolBIFFM/diana/README.md

     }
 ]
 ```
-The function used to combine community sizes in terms of nodes into the decisive
+The function used to combine community sizes in terms of nodes into the value
-value compared to the community size  threshold.
+decisive to meeting the community size threshold.
 The default setting is
 `"mean"`.
 Available settings are `"mean"`, `"median"`, `"max"`, and `"min"`.

 ---